LevinJ/FCND-Estimation-CPP/README.md

 ### performance criteria ###

-The estimator's parameters are properly adjusted to satisfy each of the performance criteria elements.
+The estimator's parameters are properly adjusted to satisfy each of the performance criteria for various scenarios in simulator.

 ### De-tune previous controller ###